New Beijing Airport Taxis Closer to Takeoff

-The new airport, which will become the world’s largest by area, is located 46 kilometers (28.6 miles) south of Beijing’s city center.
+The new airport will be located 46 kilometers (28.6 miles) south of Beijing’s city center.

 It was designed to handle up to 72 million passengers and 2 million tons of cargo each year by 2025.
 With four runways, it will be able to accommodate 620,000 flights each year.
 Beijing’s current airport can handle 96 million passengers annually, but the facility is quickly approaching maximum capacity.